-1. Double-click the product in the Basic License Tool main window (see Figure 26 on page 66), then click the Concurrent tab of the Details notebook.
-The window Details of TechDesign TaxEngine is displayed (Figure 73 on page 100).
+1. Double-click the product in the Basic License Tool main window (see Figure 26 on page 68), then click the Concurrent tab of the Details notebook.
+The window Details of TechDesign TaxEngine is displayed (Figure 73).

 Figure 73.
 Details Window of TechDesign TaxEngine